solana-labs/solana/docs/src/developing/intro/dapps.md

 ## How to Build a dApp

-For the frontend, user facing portion of dApps, developers can use most modern Javascript frameworks that utilize the NPM registry for dependancy management.
+For the frontend, user facing portion of dApps, developers can use most modern JavaScript frameworks that utilize the NPM registry for dependency management.
 Including React, NextJS, Vue, Node, and more.

 The blockchain deployable Solana programs are commonly created with the [Rust](https://www.rust-lang.org/) programming language.
 But can also be created with other low level languages that can be compiled with the BPF loader like C and C++.

-Due to it's developer convinience, the [Anchor framework](https://www.anchor-lang.com/) has emerged as the leading Rust based framework to develop on chain Solana programs.
+Due to it's developer convenience, the [Anchor framework](https://www.anchor-lang.com/) has emerged as the leading Rust based framework to develop on chain Solana programs.
 Anchor provides many tools and utilities for more rapidly developing Solana programs that operate on the [Sealevel runtime](https://medium.com/solana-labs/sealevel-parallel-processing-thousands-of-smart-contracts-d814b378192).

 ## dApp Boilerplate with NPX